jepatabo/pixel-art-maker/README.md

 # Pixel Art Maker Project

-This project is the last on of a series of projects in the Nano Degree - Introduction to Programming.
+This project is the last one of a series of projects in the Nano Degree - Introduction to Programming.

 ## Instructions